 Feet have been the main transportation since the cavemen.
 Feet must be prepared for extreme climate changes, just like our vehicles.
 Equally important, we need to inspect our feet daily during winter, especially if we have been exposed to freezing temperatures.
 For the same reason that pot holes develop in the street, cracks in our feet can happen due to moisture (sweat) and cold weather.
 You should always make sure any cracks in your feet are being taken care of during cold temperatures.
 Apply thick lotion to these areas daily.
 If advised by your podiatrist, you may apply a small amount of antibiotic cream twice a week.

 Another part of “winterizing” your feet is making sure your shoes still fit properly, have no holes in them and are waterproof (if in a climate that will bring snow).
 If needed, invest in a new pair of boots.
-Socks should be made of combination of polyester/cotton/wool materials.
+Socks should be made of a combination of polyester/cotton/wool materials.
 This combination of material will keep your feet dry and warm through the season.